mozilla-b2g/fxos-certsuite/mcts/readme.txt

 3. > python cert.py --include permissions --generate-reference
    copy 3 json files to /fxos-certsuite/mcts/static/expected_results/expected_permissions_results

+*  Or, you may try to do 1~3 simultaneously in /fxos-certsuite/mcts/certsuite .
+   > python cert.py --generate-reference
+   It should generate reference files in different folders.

 Finally, it's the last step for generating golden sample.
 4. remove generated files, reinstall mcts, restart the phone, and rerun mcts